amazingandyyy/revieweer/server/readme.md

 - Login [revieweer](https://revieweer.com/#signin) to signup
 - A `auth_jwt_token` will be generated and stored in your browser localStorage
 - This token will expired in 7 days, to request an extended token, [contact]((team@revieweer.com)) us
-- request the endpoint with an `Authentication` header
+- Every API endpoint requires an `Authentication` header

 Example: